How birds survive the winter

 A third factor impacting winter survival is predation.
 The saying, “there’s safety in numbers” rings true, and chickadees form winter flocks for protective, as well as social, purposes.
 Being together in a flock means that there are more eyes on alert for danger.
 Also, the larger the group, the lower the odds that any one individual will become victim to predators.
 It would be reasonable to think that being in a group would allow members to cluster together for warmth (known as social thermoregulation to scientists).
 On some cold days, chickadees can be observed sitting close together, presumably for this purpose.
 However, even when temperatures are well below freezing, chickadees usually sleep in their own individual cavities.

 Chickadees are amazing little birds with feisty attitudes, and I enjoy watching them at my feeders over the winter.
 I’ve come to expect their boisterous “chicka-dee-dee” calls whenever I’m replenishing the feeder.
-This winter will mark my eighth year participating in the Project Feederwatch program, a citizen science project that includes documenting and reporting the different species and number of individuals visiting your feeder.
+This winter will mark my 11th year participating in the Project Feederwatch program, a citizen science project that includes documenting and reporting the different species and number of individuals visiting your feeder.

-Studies have found that black-capped chickadee winter survival is higher when supplemental food is provided, particularly when temperatures reach the frigid lows like those experienced on the Canadian prairies.
+Studies have found that black-capped chickadee winter survival is higher when supplemental food is provided, particularly when temperatures reach the frigid lows like those experienced on the Canadian Prairies.
 This highlights another factor that influences winter survival: humans.
 In this case, it’s a comfort to know that I, and many others, are having a positive effect on black-capped chickadees.